Strasmore Research

-Short interest is the count of shares sold short and not yet bought back.
-See how FINRA measures it twice a month, days to cover, and what counts as high.
+FINRA short interest is shares sold short and not yet bought back.
+See how it's reported twice monthly, settlement dates, days to cover and percent of float.

-Short interest is the total number of a stock's shares that have been sold short and not yet bought back — the running balance of open short positions, reported to FINRA twice a month.
-It is the market's standard gauge of how heavily traders are positioned against a stock, quoted in shares and usually read through two ratios: days to cover and short percent of float.
-Every figure on this page comes from that same regulatory dataset, with the exact query behind each number one click away.
+Short interest is the total number of a stock's shares sold short and not yet bought back, the running balance of open short positions, reported to FINRA twice a month.
+It is the standard gauge of how heavily traders are positioned against a stock, read through two ratios: days to cover and short percent of float.
+Every figure here comes from that regulatory dataset, the query behind each number one click away.

 What Is Short Interest in Stocks?

-A short sale inverts the usual order of a trade: a short seller borrows shares, sells them at today's price, and aims to buy them back later at a lower one.
-Buying the shares back — "covering" — closes the loop and returns the borrowed stock to its lender.
+A short sale inverts the usual order of a trade: a short seller borrows shares, sells them at today's price, and aims to buy them back cheaper.
+Buying them back, "covering", returns the borrowed stock to its lender.
 Until that happens the position stays open, and every open short position at every brokerage counts toward the stock's short interest.

-Short interest is a level — an outstanding balance measured at a point in time, like the balance on a loan.
-It rises when new shorts open, falls when existing shorts cover, and says nothing by itself about any single day's trading.
-Two normalizations make the raw share count comparable across stocks: short percent of float, which divides it by the shares realistically available for public trading, and days to cover, which divides it by average daily volume — the second is measured across the whole market below.
+Short interest is a level, an outstanding balance at a point in time, like the balance on a loan.
+It rises when new shorts open, falls when shorts cover, and says nothing about any single day's trading.
+That makes it the opposite of daily short volume, a flow of marked-short trades that is mostly routine market-maker plumbing; the two are confused constantly, and we measure both on one ticker in short interest vs. short volume.
+Two normalizations make the raw share count comparable across stocks, short percent of float and days to cover, both measured on real tickers below.

-One risk note belongs in any definition: a short position loses money when the price rises, and a stock's price has no ceiling, so the potential loss on an uncovered short is unlimited — unlike a long position, where the maximum loss is the purchase price.
+One risk note belongs in any definition: a short loses money when the price rises, and a price has no ceiling, so the loss on an uncovered short is unlimited, unlike a long position, where the most you can lose is what you paid.

 How Is Short Interest Measured and Reported?